EDUCATION & YOUTH DEVELOPMENT

 individuals were placed in jobs

-individuals received financial coaching services
+individuals received financial services

 individuals received income support services